nasa/fprime/docs/getting-started.md

 ## Getting Started with F' and the Reference Application

 The first step to running F' is to ensure that the required build tools are available on your system.
-At its most basic, F' requires two tools to be installed: Git, GNU make, and python w/ cheetah.
+At its most basic, F' requires three tools to be installed: Git, GNU make, and python w/ cheetah.
 Make is available on most systems, and cheetah can be installed in python with the following command:

 ```